devilyouwei/NVimmer/README.md

 If you are using vue, html, react in your projects and want to lint such files.

-Install the eslint-plugins(such as eslint-plugin-prettier) in the project 'node_modules' by using config files like package.json, eslintrc.json under the **project directory**, never install plugins globally by using 'npm install -g', that's useless for coc-eslint.
+Install the eslint-plugins(such as eslint-plugin-prettier) in the **project** 'node_modules' by using config files like package.json, eslintrc.json under the **project directory**, never install plugins globally by using 'npm install -g', that's useless for coc-eslint.

-Remember, put eslint-plugin-\* only in your project folder, not globally!
+Remember, put eslint-plugin-\* only in your **project folder**, not globally!

--   Install 'Ctags' for tagbar and 'Astyle' for AutoFormat
+-   Install 'ctags' for tagbar and 'astyle' for AutoFormat

 ```bash
 sudo apt install ctags